en:lang="en-US"

 The technological DNA of Radio 3

 For some time now, the nature of Radio 3 has changed.
-What used to be a musical and cultural radio station has become a whole audiovisual factory ready to serve as a testing ground for the future of public broadcasting.
-This is how he moves it Fernando Flores: “In the DNA of Radio 3 is the desire to investigate new formats, new languages and new technologies”.
+What was once a musical and cultural radio station has become a whole audiovisual factory willing to serve as a testing ground for the future of public radio and television.
+This is how he transfers it Fernando Flores: “In the DNA of Radio 3 is the will to investigate new formats, new languages and new technologies.”

-The director of Radio 3 acknowledges that in recent times the "profile" of the channel has changed, largely due to "how cultural content is now consumed."
-This modification of the field of play, marked by the expansion of social networks and the nature of digital natives, has "forced" the platform to generate audiovisual content through the platform Radio 3 Extra.
+The director of Radio 3 recognizes that in recent times the "profile" of the network has changed, largely due to "how cultural content is now consumed."
+This modification of the playing field, marked by the expansion of social networks and the nature of digital natives, has “forced” the platform to generate audiovisual content through the platform Radio 3 Extra.

-Thomas Fernando Flores: “The will to get ahead is part of our identity; being present in technological feats from which the rest of the community will surely benefit. audiovisual industry”.
+Tomás Fernando Flores: “The will to get ahead is part of our identity; being present in technological feats from which the rest of the society will surely benefit. audiovisual industry”.

 RTVE - Radio 3 - Metaverso - Concerts

-Each of these precedents have pushed Radio 3 to test and investigate the “virtual reality of the metaverse”.
-The audiovisual nature of Radio 3 Concerts have converted the format into the ideal candidate for this test: "It is one of our most classic formats and we produce it from Casa de la Radio (Prado del Rey) in happy and fortunate synergy with Televisión Española", says Fernando Flores.
+Each of these precedents has pushed Radio 3 to test and investigate the “virtual reality of the metaverse”.
+The audiovisual nature of Radio 3 Concerts have converted the format into ideal candidate for this test: “It is one of our most classic formats and we produce it from the Casa de la Radio (Prado del Rey) in happy and fortunate synergy with Spanish Television,” says Fernando Flores.

-RTVE - Radio 3 - Metaverso - ConcertsDavid Corral, part of the RTVE innovation team, highlights the transversality of the program as a key element for their choice: “It is a linear broadcast on radio and television, it is collected on the web and is now available in metaverse format.
-It is, in short, a global product that allows us to be on all platforms”.
+RTVE - Radio 3 - Metaverso - ConcertsDavid Corral, part of the RTVE innovation team, highlights the transversality of the program as a key element for its selection: "It is a linear broadcast on radio and television, it is collected on the web and is now available in metaverse format.
+It is, in short, a global product that allows us to be on all platforms."

-In addition to the versatility referred to by the head of innovation, the proposal to carry Radio 3 concerts to the metaverse is ideal since it is addressed to a young public that Spanish public television is seeking to “recover”.
-In the same way, this initiative makes it possible to support "Spanish culture and companies that are developing national technology".
+In addition to the versatility referred to by the head of innovation, the proposal to carry Radio 3 concerts to the metaverse is ideal since it is directed to a young audience that Spanish public television is seeking to “recover.”
+Likewise, this initiative allows us to support “Spanish culture and companies that are developing national technology.”
 Everything fits perfectly.

 RTVE - Radio 3 - Metaverso - Concerts